 My Junior year of High School I needed to take an extra elective and decided on “Oral and Written Communications,” with Mrs. Buhler.
 I had heard it was a really great class to take but didn’t expect to love it as much as I did.
 We did a lot of creative writing which I’d always been drawn to but then we had to share our work with the class, which was very intimidating.
 She was so great to push me out of my introverted bubble.
 Everyone in the class was very different from each other, from the senior star football player to a foreign exchange student but by the end of the year we had all become friends while becoming so encouraging of each other’s work and public speaking skills!
 Thanks to Mrs. Buhler I love writing and overall had a good experience in her class

 - RES/COM Brochure

 - Pennsylvania Brochure

-- January End of the Month for a Cause: Thyroid Awareness Month
+- April End of The Month for a Cause: American Heart Association!

 - We’d like to welcome Steve Cunha, Esq., our new In-House Title Attorney.